- Approx Cost:

 - Course Outline:

-A multi-disciplinary subject that covers art, history, literature and philosophy of the ancient Greek and Roman world.
+A multi-disciplinary subject that covers art, history, literature and philosophy of the ancient Greek world.
 Students study two topics:

 Greek Social and Political Life – Look at how the Greeks lived and came up with many concepts that we still live with today like democracy.